qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

         return "QTF {0} {1}:{2}".format(qiy_node_id, unix_time_in_msecs, signature)
 ```

-#### Bash
+### Bash

-The authorization header parameter can be generated with this Bass script:
+The authorization header parameter can be generated with this Bash script:

 ```
 #!/usr/bin/env bash